-While the influx of technology accelerates, recent research points to the fact that transformational efforts are actually losing speed.
-PricewaterhouseCoopers’ (PwC) Digital IQ Report compared answers from industry leaders today to those from ten years prior to figure out why.
+While the influx of technology accelerates, recent research suggests that transformation efforts are actually losing speed as a result of barriers to digital transformation.
+PwC’s Digital IQ Report compared answers from industry leaders today to those from ten years prior to figure out why.

 To draw conclusions about the effectiveness of digital strategy, PwC employed a metric they call the digital IQ.
 Digital IQ measures organizations’ ability to harness and profit from technology.

 The study found that over the past decade, digital IQ has regressed.
 This is partially due to the fact that digital isn’t measured against a static scale but instead tracks organizational preparedness in relation to current digital landscape.

 PwC found several key barriers to digital transformation and offered actionable solutions for businesses going forward.